-s.6.123 zone: a specific group of listed Uses and Development Regulations which regulate the Use and Development of land within specific geographic areas of the City...
-Zoning Bylaw No. 12800, 2017, s.
-6.123
+Zone means a specific group of listed Uses and Development Regulations that regulate the Use and development of land within specific geographic areas of the city.

+Zoning Bylaw No. 20001, 2024, s.
+8.20

+For further information see City of Edmonton Zoning Bylaw, No. 20001 available at www.edmonton.ca.

+Effective Zoning

-For further information see City of Edmonton Zoning Bylaw, No. 12800 available at www.edmonton.ca.
-The zoning of a property may affect the property's classification; however, not all properties conform to the zoning set out in the Zoning Bylaw.
-In these cases, an effective zoning is applied to reflect the current use and development of the property.
-The effective zoning may differ from the zoning when the current use differs from the Zoning Bylaw (e.g., a legal nonconforming use).
+Not all property conforms to the zoning use set out in the Zoning Bylaw.
+In these cases an effective zoning is applied to reflect the current legal use and/or development potential of the property.
+The effective zoning is an internal coding and may differ from the actual zoning.
+The two most common scenarios where effective zoning may be applied are:

-643(1) If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.
+- Actual zoning is Direct Control (DC) or other specialized zoning.
+In these cases the most comparable commercial zoning will be applied as the effective zoning.
+For example, if a DC1 zoning provision allows for development most similar to those with an CB zoning, that property will have an effective zoning of CB even though the actual zoning is DC1. - Legal non-conforming use: A legal non-conforming use is one that was lawfully in existence before a new zoning bylaw came into effect.
+Since the lawful use existed before the zoning was changed its legal non-conforming use may continue and an effective zone reflecting current use is applied. - 643(1) If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.